pingcap/docs/tidb-cloud/migrate-from-mysql-using-data-migration.md

 - If you use Google Cloud Private Service Connect, set it up according to [Connect to TiDB Dedicated via Private Endpoint with Google Cloud](/tidb-cloud/set-up-private-endpoint-connections-on-google-cloud.md).

-- If you use AWS VPC Peering or GCP VPC Network Peering, see the following instructions to configure the network.
+- If you use AWS VPC Peering or Google Cloud VPC Network Peering, see the following instructions to configure the network.

 <details>
 <summary> Set up AWS VPC Peering</summary>